 - Recumbent: This version is unique in that you’re seated in a semi-reclined position, versus sitting up tall on a saddle.
 The seat is about the same height as the pedals and some come with backrests.
 It could be a viable option for those recovering from injuries or anyone with other physical limitations.

-- Spin: Does your local gym offer spin classes?
-This type of bike is used in such a scenario and features a weighted flywheel system.
+- Spin: This type of bike is used in such a scenario and features a weighted flywheel system.
 Resistance varies based on your settings including an incline option.
 They are a pared-back version of the upright bike with the emphasis and speed and interval training.
+Does your local gym offer spin classes?
+You can also use spin bikes for home use and use individual or class programs

 Exercise Bikes are Best For